syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Merging-Word-documents.md

 ---
 # Merging Word documents

 You can merge multiple Word documents into single Word document by using DocIO’s capability of importing contents from one document to another.
 The imported contents are appended at the end of document.

+## Merge document in new page

 The following code example illustrates how to import the contents from source document into destination document where the contents are appended.

 {% tabs %}